agondigital-in/kamateraho-com-php/SPIN_AND_EARN_UI_ENHANCEMENTS.md

 - Increased button size and font for better visibility
 - Enhanced hover and active states with more pronounced effects
 - Added proper disabled state styling
+- Added shiny animation effect on hover
+- Increased padding and font size for better touch targets

 #### Modal Design
 - Added gradient header to the modal for visual appeal
 - Improved modal shadow and border radius for modern look
 - Enhanced text styling in the modal

+#### Result Display
+- Added background styling to the result display area
+- Enhanced win state with gradient background
+- Added icons to the initial and spinning text for visual interest

 ### 2. User Experience Improvements